Infection Control Procedures

 Staff at Budi Dental provide and maintain an environment for patient care committed to the prevention of healthcare associated infections.
 Our policies and procedures comply with the following Standards and Guidelines:

-- Australian dental Association Guidelines for Infection control 2012
+- Australian Dental Association Guidelines for Infection Control, Third Edition (2015)

-- Dental Board of Australia Infection Control Checklist
+- Dental Board of Australia’s Guidelines on Infection Control

-Your well being is important to us, therefore Budi Dental is committed to the stringent implementation of our dedicated Infection Control Policy and Procedure Manual.
+The well being of our patients is important to us, therefore we are committed to the stringent implementation of our dedicated Infection Control Policy and Procedure Manual.
 The techniques and routine work practices outlined within this manual are used to reduce the number of infectious agents in the dental practice environment, to prevent or reduce the likelihood of transmission of these infectious agents from one person, item or location to another, and to make and maintain items and areas free as possible from infectious agents.

 Each member of our team receives supervised training in all protocols and procedures and adheres to these protocols at all times.